laharper/studentRecords/README.md

 # studentRecords
-This is a sample project for creating a student class and learning stuff
+This is a sample project for creating a student class and learning stuff.
+Leslie added this line.